rust-lang/surveys/surveys/2021-annual-survey/questions.md

 TODO should we ask if people develop for cross-platform vs a specific platform?

-Which tools do you use (at least once per month), either directly or in CI when doing Rust development
+Which tools do you use (at least once per month), either directly or in CI when doing Rust development?

+Select all that apply:

 - an IDE or editor with plugin doing more than syntax highlighting
 - debugger